gmaximus/mautic_api/README.md

 ## What's Next?

 Rules integration.
-- Action to create and/or fetch a contact from Mautic.
+- "Create / Fetch Mautic Contact" Action
   - We will provide a user object to our new action.
   - We will search Mautic for the contact using the users email address.
   - If not found we will create a new contact.
   - We will then save all contact information to a Mautic API Contact entity.
-- Action.
-Update the contact in Mautic.
+- "Update Mautic Contact" Action.
   - We will be able to use Rules "Set data value" to change whatever we want on the retrieved contact above.
   - When we're done we can pass the updated contact to this action to update your Mautic install.
-- Event.
+- "Mautic Contact Updated" Event.
 This will get triggered when a contact is updated in Mautic and posted to our endpoint ie On a Contact Preference Center form.
 We will make the mautic_api_contact available in Rules.

 ## A working example of using this module as it is